 Gold in North Dakota isn’t as popular as in South Dakota; however, some locations may be worth exploring.
 In Bowman County, small nuggets of flour gold were found on the North Fork of the Grand River, within the Badlands, or Deep Creek.

-The cemented gravels on buttes and ridges above Sheyenne River, and Red River, in the Sheridan County region also revealed gold.
+The cemented gravel on buttes and ridges above the Sheyenne River, and Red River, in the Sheridan County region also revealed gold.

 Many believe the source to be the Black Hills of South Dakota.
 In the direction of Lisbon City, the northeast part of the Sheyenne River also revealed small gold deposits.

 TIP: If you want to know more about gold prospecting in North Dakota, check out the complete guide in the article below:

 Gold Prospecting in North Dakota: 4 Best Locations & Laws